 How can you prevent or alleviate fatigue on your own?

-- Get enough sleep, with a goal of 7-9 hours of per night
+- Getting enough sleep, with a goal of 7-9 hours per night.

-- Eat a healthy diet and do not skip meals.
-Eat multiple servings of fruits and vegetables each day
+- Eating a healthy diet and do not skip meals.
+Eat multiple servings of fruits and vegetables each day.

-- Limit your use of caffeine, tobacco, and alcohol.
-Remember caffeine is found in coffee, tea, cola drinks, and chocolate
+- Limiting your use of caffeine, tobacco, and alcohol.
+Remember caffeine is found in coffee, tea, cola drinks, and chocolate.

-- Stay hydrated.
+- Staying hydrated.
 Try to drink 2 liters of water per day, or enough to keep your urine clear to very light yellow

-- Limit medicines that can cause fatigue.
-These includes tranquilizers, sedatives, and some cold and allergy medicines
+- Limiting medicines that can cause fatigue.
+These include tranquilizers, sedatives, and some cold and allergy medicines.

 When should you seek medical care for fatigue?